gcappon/py_replay_bg/docs/docs/documentation/twinning_procedure.md

 :::

 ::: warning
-You should have one `u2ss` per subject so be careful to set ALWAYS the same value of `u2ss` if the subject is the same otherwise your subject will have different steady-state conditions and equilibrium (which does not make sense).
+When working with intervals, you should use the same `u2ss` otherwise the digital twins will have different steady-state conditions and equilibrium across the interval (which does not make sense).
 :::

 ### [MCMC](mcmc.md)